timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

 ## Jenkins
 - A CI Automation tool
 - We can have a dedicated server for Jenkins or have it on the same server
+- Acces Token for Github:  9a87dc1c18f4f4c7847b9b0e0d03f4a14d83d5fb
+- Install the maven to where Jenkins can see it
+    - *If it doesn't work, sudo it*
+    - `sudo /opt/apache-maven-3.5.4/bin/mvn install:install-file -Dfile=ojdbc8-12.0.1.jar -DgroupId="com.oracle.jdbc" -DartifactId="ojdbc8" -Dversion=12.0.1 -Dpackaging=jar
+    `
 ### Plugins
 - Deploy to Container
 - Maven Integration

+### Jenkins
+- Global Tools Configuration
+    - To setup what env var you need
+- Problem with wifi, mess with Global Security, crumbs, proxy (CSRF Protection)